Flickerdeck

 Tarot78 cards· Includes guidebook

-Theme: Slavic folk tradition and a magical forest of dreams
+Theme: Slavic folk magic and a forest of dreams

-The Auka Tarot Deck is a 78-card tarot deck rooted in Slavic folk tradition, featuring a magical forest of dreams theme.
-It includes a booklet and was created by Eve Shafa, a tarot reader and ancestry seeker.
+The Auka Tarot Deck is a 78-card tarot deck inspired by Slavic folk tradition and a magical forest of dreams.
+Created by Eve Shafa, it features illustrations with a distinct folk art aesthetic.

 About This Deck